-Are you someone who writes documentation with the Sphinx tool chain?
-Do you want to encourage more people to write documentation in a distributed organization, but worry about maintaining compatible workflows?
+Do you write documentation with the Sphinx tool chain?
+Do you want to encourage more people to write Sphinx documentation in a distributed organization, but worry about maintaining compatible workflows?
 Introducing sphinx-docs-opinionated-quickstart, a template repository with an opinionated configuration of ReStructuredText documentation with Travis CI testing and readthedocs.org publishing.

 I created this for the RIT Linux User’s Group (a.k.a.
 RITlug).
 RITlug welcomes student-led projects for members to work on together.
 RITlug executive board members want to better encourage students to share and join projects for collaboration with the community (in the spirit of FOSS).
 To do this, the executive board members will create and offer both a template website and template documentation tools to introduce students to project development process.
 Then, students are better able to sustain a more diverse community around their projects.